 The cost of your renovation largely depends on the materials that you choose for the project.
 For example, natural stone tiles and countertops, custom cabinetry, and solid wood furniture can dramatically increase the price of kitchen remodeling.
-If you want to save money, you should avoid the most expensive materials.
-Instead, choose an alternative, such as laminate flooring and countertops and builder-grade cabinets.

 Home remodeling is rarely a DIY project, so you need to hire various professionals or a general contractor.
 Keep in mind that labor costs can add up quickly, so it’s better to be prepared for everything in advance.

 If you’re not paying for home remodeling in cash, then calculate how much you’ll pay in interest.

 Additional expenses and hidden costs

 You may need a hotel room while your home is under major work (if your friends and family don’t live anywhere nearby, or simply for better comfort).
 You may also rent a storage unit to free up the space for renovation.
 While your kitchen is unusable, you’ll need to have a budget for dining out.
 Keep in mind that some hidden costs may show up as well for unexpected issues along the way.